eesalinas16191/security-portfolio/The Privilege Audit/README.md

-🔒 Project Title: Virtual Lab Privileged Access Audit & Hardening Report1.
-Executive SummaryProject Overview: High-level summary of the virtual lab environment (e.g., Active Directory, AWS/Azure cloud, Linux enterprise environment).Audit Objective: The goal of the audit (e.g., to identify over-privileged accounts, enforce the Principle of Least Privilege (PoLP), and eliminate shadow admins).High-Level Deliverables: What this repository contains (e.g., Audit checklist, automation scripts, finding log, and remediation configurations).
+🔒 Project Title: Virtual Lab Privileged Access Audit & Hardening Report.

+The Audit Path

+1. Finding: Baseline
+   Access Control (IAM) blade and the role assignment export.
+The no-tooling baseline.
+Shows every principal with access at a scope, including inherited grants.
+Blind spot: it lists groups but not their members, and it tends to bury the orphaned "Identity not found" assignments.